pawel-up/tabs-split-layout/docs/state.md

 ## The StateHelper

-From the previous example, you may notice that you have left with 2 empty layouts.
+From the previous example, you may notice that you have left with two empty layouts.
 With that, we can check whether these layouts have children and remove them.
 However, for common use cases we have the `StateHelper` class that deals with common scenarios.

 ### Removing an Item

-Assuming we have added the same item to multiple panels, but we want to remove the item from only one panel.
+Assuming we have added the same item to multiple panels but we want to remove the item from only one panel.

 ```ts
 import { StateHelper } from '@pawel-up/tabs-split-layout';